krukow/codespaces-precache/README.md

 ## Step 1: Set up access token

-In order to use this action, you must have a valid access token set in your [codespace repository secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces) under the name `EXPERIMENTAL_CODESPACE_CACHE_TOKEN`.
-The token must have access to your target repository for precached codespaces.
+In order to use this action, you will need to create a valid access token and set it in your [codespace repository secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces) under the name `EXPERIMENTAL_CODESPACE_CACHE_TOKEN`.
+The token will need access to your target repository for precached codespaces.

 ### Step 1a: Generate access token
 The token can be generated for any user.
 However, we highly recommend using a bot user with permission only to your target repository, or creating a new user and granting them permission to the target repository.
 This is because the access token `repo` permission grants access to all repositories the user has access to.